[Last Updated: 2023/09/15]

 - The second way of tagging is referred to as box selection tagging.
 This is done by holding down the shift key after clicking on one of the blue dots.
 This method should ideally only be used if it is not possible to select the relevant text in any other way.
 This method is more likely to cause issues with unresolved mappings when changes have occurred in the document so we recommend using it as little as possible.

-Identify Tables in the Notes - If you have tables in your Notes, some auditors may wish to have what is referred to as semantic tagging on them.
-CtrlPrint Tagger supports this.
-We recommend doing it to improve the readability of the tagged text.
+- Semantically Parse Tables in the Notes - If you have tables in your Notes, some auditors may wish to have what is referred to as semantic tagging on them.
 We have documentation about it on the page below.

 Disclaimer: All information on this page is the best practice at the time of writing based on the experience of multiple users and CtrlPrint staff.
 This can change as the Tagger software and the ESMA Reporting manual are updated.
 If you have any questions about this, please contact our client services team on support@ctrlprint.net and we will do our best to assist you with your query.